CHAPTER 13

 Thought question: If a husband and wife are both Christians, does this guarantee that they will have a Christian marriage (see Ephesians 5:21-33)? _______ Do believers always act and live like believers should? _____

-6) LOOK FOR A BEAUTIFUL PERSON!
-Make sure that the person you marry is BEAUTIFUL--on the inside.
+Make sure that the person you marry is beautiful--on the inside.
 Inner beauty is something of great value.
 Look for it in others; cultivate it in yourself.
-The beauty of the Lord should shine forth from the believer.
+The beauty of the Lord should shine forth through the believer.

-7) DO NOT CHOOSE A LIFE PARTNER.
-Let God make the choice.
+Instead, let God make the choice.
 God gives the very best to those who leave the choice with Him.
 Only God knows which two people are best suited for each other.
 Only God knows what a person will be like 10, 20 or 30 years from now.

-8) DON’T MAKE HASTE; BE WILLING TO WAIT.
-A few years of patient waiting for God’s best is little compared to the many years of married life (it is not uncommon for a couple to be married 30 or 40 or 50 years or more).
-If a few added years can make a person better prepared for marriage, then it is certainly worth it.
+A few years of patient waiting for God’s best is little time compared to the many years of married life.
+It is not uncommon for a couple to be married 30 or 40 or 50 years or more.
+If a few added years of waiting prior to marriage can make a person better prepared for marriage, then it is certainly worth it.

 Don’t be pressured by what other people think or say.
 If many of your friends are getting married, be content to wait on the Lord.
 Many have waited until they were a quarter of a century old or older to get married, and they were glad for it.
 Remember Isaac (Genesis 25:20)!!

-9) KEEP YOURSELF CLEAN (1 Timothy 5:22).
-Traditionally the bride is dressed in a beautiful WHITE gown--a perfect symbol of purity, moral cleanness and virginity.
+Traditionally the bride is dressed in a beautiful white gown--a perfect symbol of purity, moral cleanness and virginity.
 How is the Lamb’s bride dressed in Revelation 19:7-8? ____________________________________________________ Compare Ephesians 5:27.
-The years prior to marriage should be kept morally clean and pure (stay on the path of sexual purity!.--see Chapter 6), lest the wedding gown should show forth a lie.
+In the years prior to marriage a young woman should stay morally clean and pure (keep on the path of sexual purity!--see Chapter 6), lest the wedding gown should show forth a lie.
 Being a virgin was something that was very important in Bible times (Genesis 24:16; Luke 1:27; 2:36).
 God sees this as very important today.
-DO YOU?
+Do you?

-Chastity before marriage and fidelity during marriage are as foolproof as abstinence, providing both spouses are faithful.
+A word should here be shared about the terrible problem of venereal disease.
+Medical experts say that the surest way to avoid venereal disease is through abstinence.
+Chastity before marriage and fidelity during marriage are as foolproof as abstinence, as long as both spouses are faithful.
 The microorganisms that cause venereal disease require fresh new ‘hosts’ at frequent intervals or they die out.
-This is why promiscuity or even casual sexual relations with more than one partner are the major means by which gonorrhea and syphilis and the other ‘minor’ V.D.s are spread."
+This is why promiscuity or even casual sexual relations with more than one partner are the major means by which gonorrhea and syphilis and the other venereal diseases are spread.

-10) DON’T WORRY BUT WORRY.
-In 1 Corinthians 7:32 the Apostle Paul writes to unmarried men and says, "I want you to be WITHOUT CAREFULNESS (without worry, don’t be full of care and anxiety, be careful or anxious for nothing--Philippians 4:6; don’t worry about anything)."
+In 1 Corinthians 7:32 the Apostle Paul writes to unmarried men and says, "I want you to be without carefulness" (without worry, don’t be full of care and anxiety, be careful or anxious for nothing).
+Philippians 4:6 reminds us that we are not to worry about anything.
 There is often a tendency for unmarried people to begin to worry: "Where shall I ever find a wife?"
 "I’m fast becoming an old maid!"
 "When is God going to send the right person my way?"
-"Here I am 23 years old and not a wife in sight-- not even any good prospects!"
-"I’ve been waiting for years and I’m not one step closer to marriage than I was 5 years ago."
-ETC.
+"Here I am 23 years old and not a husband in sight-- not even any good prospects!"
+"I’ve been waiting for years and I’m not one step closer to marriage than I was five years ago."
+Etc.

 God was in essence saying through Paul, "You should not worry about any of these things.
 There is only one thing that an unmarried person should worry about.
-He that is unmarried CARETH (is concerned, is worried in a good and healthy way) for the things of the Lord, how he may PLEASE the Lord" (l Corinthians 7:32).
+He that is unmarried careth (is concerned, is worried in a good and healthy way) for the things of the Lord, how he may please the Lord" (l Corinthians 7:32).

 This is God’s answer to the dilemma facing so many unmarried people.
-DON’T CONCENTRATE ON FINDING A MATE.
+Don't concentrate on finding a mate.
 Concentrate on pleasing your Lord and Saviour!
-Don’t worry about the future (Matthew 6:34) but what should you do instead (Matthew 6:33)? ___________________________________________________________ What promise does God give in Matthew 6:33? ______________________________________________________________________
+Don’t worry about the future (Matthew 6:34).
+What should you do instead (Matthew 6:33)? ___________________________________________________________ What promise does God give in Matthew 6:33? ______________________________________________________________________

-11) SEEK TO BE A GEM.
-Consider Proverbs 31:10 which describes a godly woman: "Who can find a ________________________ woman? for her price is far above ______________________."
+Consider Proverbs 31:10 which describes a godly woman: "Who can find a _____________________ woman? for her price is far above _________________."
 Why are rubies so precious and valuable?
 If people could go outside and find several rubies whenever they felt like looking for them, would they be very precious? ______ Why are godly women precious like rubies? _____________________________________________________ Are godly men plentiful or are they rare and difficult to find (Psalm 12:1)? __________________________________________________________

 Because rubies are so rare and precious, they are in great demand!
 They are desired by many and possessed by few.
-Most unmarried people spend their time and energy trying to find a gem when they should spend their time and energy seeking to BE A GEM!!
+Most unmarried people spend their time and energy trying to find a gem when they should spend their time and energy seeking to be a gem!!

-12) DELIGHT YOURSELF IN THE LORD.
 If you really want God’s best and if you are willing to wait for it, then you will have it!
 How do we know?
 God says so:

 "____________________ thyself also in the